 Thank you for the opportunity to invest your assets.

-Roger Edgley and Laura Geritz
+Roger Edgley, Laura Geritz and Jared Whatcott

 †The MSCI All Country (AC) World Ex-U.S.A.
 Small Cap Index is an unmanaged index and includes reinvestment of all dividends of issuers located in countries throughout the world representing developed and emerging markets, excluding securities of U.S. issuers.
 This index is a free float-adjusted market capitalization index designed to measure the performance of small capitalization securities.